 Reduced Risk

-The design-bid-build model separates the various project teams, including not only design and construction but dozens of potential subcontractors.
-These separate teams are only working on their portion of the building, and they will do what’s best for them — not the overall project.
-That means accidents and setbacks can happen and put the entire project at risk.
+These separate teams are only working on their portion of the building, and they will usually do what’s best for them — NOT the overall project.
+That means accidents and setbacks are more likely to happen and put the entire project at risk.

-But when one company is handling the entire project, they assume all the risk for the project.
-For customers, that means that there is one company that holds all the responsibility for delays, setbacks, injuries, and losses.
+• For customers, that means that there is one company that holds all the responsibility for delays, setbacks, injuries, and losses.
 Instead of having to track down the responsible team or contractor, they simply turn to their design-build provider to look for answers.

 Decreased Administrative Burden

-Why?
-It mainly comes down to communication and contract management.
 With design-build, there’s a single point of contact for the customer and a single contract to manage.
-For the design-build construction company, there’s no risk of stepping on the toes of another involved contractor, and all communication is coming from either the customer or internal company departments.
+For the design-build construction company, there’s no risk of stepping on the toes of another involved contractor, and all communication comes from either the customer or internal company departments.

 Greater Collaboration & Relationships